wpxtmvpsxm/Glyph/memory.md

    ![gif](https://github.com/wpxtmvpsxm/glyph/blob/main/images/Memory-2.webp)
    \
 These are comfy strats while still hitting the same cycles as all but the stupidest fast stuff.
 The only mildly tight thing is the 'cycle skip' gultra, but you don't even need to gultra to make it through- and of course if you mess the cycle up you can freely wait it out.
   The end skip is reachable with just a demohyper, though a gultra makes it easier to land cleanly on the block.
+If you don't land on the block, don't climbjump (hold up to climb onto it instead) then demohyper to the finish.

 </details>